huntdatacenter/docs/docs/working-in-your-lab/workbench/installation.md

 4. Restart Chrome.

-The certificate is now installed and can be used for network or secure web site client authentication after the restart of Firefox.
+After the restart of Google Chrome the certificate is ready for network or secure web site client authentication.

 :::